Best Outdoor Gear for Hiking Sedona

 Stay hydrated on the trail.
 On a hot summer day, you’ll need to take plenty of water on the trail.
 Nalgene makes great water bottles that are BPA-free, leakproof and dishwasher safe.
 The Nalgene Tritan Narrow Mouth BPA-Free Water Bottle is durable, lightweight and made in the USA.
 It is made with a narrow opening so you can chug your water without worrying about spilling it down your chin.

 Trekking Poles are also known as hiking poles or walking sticks.
 These poles are probably not a necessity for new hikers, but if you have bad knees or poor balance, you may benefit from buying a set.
-Foxelli Trekking Poles are made from aluminum, so they are lightweight.
+Foxelli Trekking Poles are made from carbon fiber, so they are lightweight.
 They also have padded straps and cork grips that mold to the shape of your hands.
 The length of the poles is adjustable with lever locks.
 Lever locks are easy to adjust the height of the poles and you only need one hand to do it.
 The best part is the poles collapse so you can pack them in your suitcase.

 Now that you have your hiking gear, time to go on one of Sedona’s Best Hikes or take a hike around the South Rim of the Grand Canyon.
+Want to know what else to pack for your Sedona trip, visit our Sedona Packing List.